gguynn/applicant-senior-front-end-engineer-master/README.md

 ### Summary

-*Total hours:* 20
+Total hours: *20*

-#### Re: Animation / UI
+#### Animation and State (UI/UX)

-I chose not to use a fixed/sticky header since it was not explicitly requested.
-I would have needed to add styles considering the admin bar and possibly independently animate the main content to push down (not recommended).
-I will reach out to Creative for direction for these situations.
-I will not take liberties by adding "bells and whistles", except when instructed to.
-Those include animations, active & hover states, sticky elements (to name a few).
-With the navigation, it made sense to slide it up/down because the main content was pushed up/down.
-Upon review, if changes were requested,  I would easily execute revisions.
+I chose not to use a fixed header because it was not explicitly requested.
+Consideration for the admin bar would be made if the header was fixed.
+In a team setting, I will ask Creative or Project Management for direction.
+I won't take liberties except when instructed to for all UI/UX.
+I work only with what information I have and always request the information I need.

-#### Re: jQuery vs Vanilla JS
+#### Vanilla JS vs jQuery

-I chose not to over-abstract for JavaScript [navigation.js](https://github.com/gguynn/applicant-senior-front-end-engineer-master/blob/master/src/theme/sfee/assets/js/frontend/navigation.js) and kept it simple.
-I chose jQuery to allow for maximum readabilty.
+I decided against any over-abstraction for and kept it simple re: [navigation.js](https://github.com/gguynn/applicant-senior-front-end-engineer-master/blob/master/src/theme/sfee/assets/js/frontend/navigation.js). jQuery was used to maximize readability.

-#### Final Thoughts
+#### Final Notes

-Thank you for taking the time to review this excercise.
-Any feedback you have would be appreated.
-I would be happy to submit any revisions or additional exercises at your request.
+Thanks for taking the time to review this exercise!
+I'm happy to submit revisions or more exercises upon request.
+Any feedback is greatly appreciated so that I may continue to improve my FE skills.

+All the best,

--- Garrett Guynn
+Garrett Guynn
+applicant for SFEE role at 10up

 - [LinkedIn](https://www.linkedin.com/in/gguynn/)
 - [Resume/CV](https://drive.google.com/file/d/1rrmjnK1JJNBSNrrO-xhZhWxjcC0AQKIk/view?usp=sharing)

 # Installation

+You may follow the installation instructions below, or build your own WordPress instance using any of the assets located in the `src` directory.

 ### Requirements